 - Now multiply it by a factor of twenty to get the p-alkalinity result.

-- Recored and then write it on the log.
+- Record and then write it on the log.

 - To obtain total alkalinity of the solution; take the sample in another test tube.

-- Add few Bromcresol green-methyl indicator powder to the solution.
+- Add few Bromcresol green-methyl indicator powders to the solution.

 - Mix the solution; soon you will notice that the solution turns into green.